Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Empirical Evaluation

 We further describe in Table~\ref{tab:dnns} the case study subjects used to evaluate \APPR.
-We report either the simulator used to generate the data or the real-world image dataset; also, we indicate the training and test set sizes.
+We indicate either the simulator used to generate the data or the real-world image dataset.
+The data is then randomly split into training and test sets whose sizes are reported. \MAJOR{R3.1}{Further, we report the number of error-inducing images, which are the images from the test set leading to a result different than the ground truth.
+For classifier DNNs (GD, OC, HPD, OD, TS), DNN errors are inconsistent predicted and expected classes.
+For FLD, we determine a DNN error when the average distance of the predicted keypoints is above four pixels, as suggested by IEE engineers.}